gcormier9/GRun/README.md

 ##### Average Vertical Speed (/min)
 Calculate the vertical speed in meter/min or feet/min depending on the watch settings.
 This field calculates the vertical speed of the last X seconds by calculating the altitude difference between now and the previous X seconds.
 You configure the number of seconds you'd like to use using the field "Vertical Speed (Last X sec)".

-##### Target Pace/Speed (5K, 10K, Half Marathon, Marathon, Lap Distance)
-This field is helpful to determine the pace/speed required to finish your race at "Target Pace".
-For example, if your "Target Pace" is configured to 360 (6:00 minutes/km) and you have run 3 km in 15 minutes, "Target Pace 5K" will display "7:30" since you still have 15 minutes to run 2 km.

 ## Release Notes
 ### Version 1.25
- - Added "Required pace to meet Target Pace" for 5K, 10K, Half Marathon and Marathon distance
+ - Added "Required Pace to meet Target Pace" for 5K, 10K, Half Marathon, Marathon distance and 100K on all devices.
+ - Added ETA 100K on all devices
+ - Added Heart Rate Zone on all devices
  - Replaced option for "Dynamic Data Color".
 Data Color can now be more customized
+ - Replaced blue/green color code on white background
+ - Code improvement to optimize memory utilization

 Memory Usage on va3   (Current | Peak) :
-   * At startup:           25.7 kB | 27.3 kB
+   * At startup:           24.6 kB | 26.2 kB
-   * 10 sec running:       25.7 kB | 27.6 kB
+   * 10 sec running:       24.6 kB | 26.6 kB
-   * After setting change: 25.7 kB | 28.5 kB
+   * After setting change: 24.6 kB | 27.5 kB

 Memory Usage on fr945 (Current | Peak) :
-   * At startup:           31.4 kB | 33.2 kB
+   * At startup:           28.9 kB | 30.8 kB
-   * 10 sec running:       31.4 kB | 33.6 kB
+   * 10 sec running:       28.9 kB | 31.2 kB
-   * After setting change: 31.4 kB | 34.3 kB
+   * After setting change: 28.9 kB | 32.0 kB

 ### Version 1.24
  - Bugfix on Garmin Venue to properly display fields